-Medicare recipients with low incomes and limited financial "resources" (essentially assets) are eligible for assistance ("Extra Help") in paying monthly premiums, annual deductibles, and any coinsurance or copayments.
-In addition, those recipients have no "coverage gap" (often called the "doughnut hole").
-Income and resource limits for eligibility in 2012 were:
+Medicare recipients with low incomes and limited "resources" (basically meaning assets, excluding some things such as a home and car) are eligible for assistance (called "Extra Help") in paying monthly premiums, annual deductibles, and any co-insurance or copayments.
+In addition, they have no "coverage gap" under Part D (commonly called the "doughnut hole").
+Income and resource limits for eligibility in 2017 were:

 Individual Married and living with spouse but no dependents

-Income \$16,755 \$22,695
+Income \$18,090 \$24,360

-Resources 13,070 26,120
+Resources 13,820 27,600

-In addition, Medicare recipients automatically qualify for this assistance if they have full Medicaid coverage; belong to a "Medicare Savings Program" sponsored by their state's Medical Assistance (Medicaid) program; or get Supplemental Security Income (SSI) but not Medicaid.79 www.state.il.us/aging/SHIP
+In addition, Medicare recipients automatically qualify for this assistance if they have full Medicaid coverage; belong to a "Medicare Savings Program" sponsored by their state's Medical Assistance (Medicaid) program; or get Supplemental Security Income (SSI) but not Medicaid.85

-The Senior Health Insurance Program of the Illinois Department on Aging can provide information and individual counseling on coverage under Medicare Parts A through D; long-term-care insurance; Medicare claims and appeals; and rights of Medicare recipients.
-The number for the program is (800) 548-9034 (voice).
-Its Website is:
+The Senior Health Insurance Program of the Illinois Department on Aging can provide, through the Senior HelpLine, information and individual counseling on coverage under Medicare Parts A through D; long-term-care insurance; Medicare claims and appeals; and rights of Medicare recipients.
+The number for the HelpLine is (800) 252-8966 (voice) or (888) 206-1327 (TTY).
+The Senior Health Insurance Program website is: